SuperUserNameMan/single-file-PHP-FFI-Raylib-wrapper/README.md

 ## Customized `src/config.h` compilation

-By default, the wrapper will try to detects if the library was compiled with these parameters :
+By default, the wrapper will try to detects the modules contained into the library, and will set these boolean contants accordingly :
 - `RL_SUPPORT_MODULE_RMATH`
 - `RL_SUPPORT_MODULE_RSHAPES`
 - `RL_SUPPORT_MODULE_RTEXTURES`